 Performing risk assessments is like being a detective for your business’s cybersecurity; you’re on the lookout for any weak spots or security holes in the places where you keep and work with information.

 If you run a business, you need to check out the risks that come with storing data, who can get to it, and what kind of threats could be lurking around the corner.
 After you figure out where the risks are, you can make or improve your plans to protect your info.
+Privileged identity management is one practice that can help ensure accounts that have access to sensitive information remain secure.

 Staying one step ahead of hackers and viruses means you need to keep your security game strong and make updates often.
 And remember, if the technical aspect feels overwhelming, it’s okay to reach out to cloud storage experts to help you with risk assessments.